-There are key areas of skills that support the viability of a business while benefiting the environment in which the organisation operates.
-These include:
+Key areas of skills which support the viability an organisation while benefiting the environment in which the organisation operates include:

-- · managing relationships with the local community - planning and implementing strategies to reduce water and energy use, waste and emissions - developing opportunities for recycling, reuse and remanufacturing - making product improvements and designing 'clever' products - improving day to day operational resource efficiency - measuring and reporting environmental/sustainability performance - · assessing environmental risks and developing responses - · managing the supply chain
+- · managing relationships with the local community - planning and implementing strategies to reduce water and energy use, waste and emissions - developing opportunities for recycling, reuse and remanufacturing - making product improvements and designing 'clever' products - improving day to day operational resource efficiency - measuring and reporting environmental/sustainability performance - assessing environmental risks and developing responses - · managing the supply chain

 Manufacturing Skills Australia has developed leading edge skills solutions to help the manufacturing and related sectors achieve sustainability.
-These reside in the Sustainable Operations, Competitive Manufacturing and Environmental Monitoring and Technology qualifications.
+These reside in the Sustainable Operations, Competitive Systems and Practices and Environmental Monitoring and Technology qualifications.